GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Experiments

 \subsection{Datasets}

-We carry out the experiments on four real-world datasets, with each one representing a dynamic network.
-Most networks are human relation networks, with nodes representing humans and links showing their connections.
-The contacts can be face-to-face, phone, emailing, and other kinds of contact.
-The data sets adopted are described in detail listed as follows.
+We carry out the experiments on the real-world dynamic networks.
+Most networks are human relation networks {{The nodes}} representing humans and links capturing their connections.
+The contacts can be face-to-face, phone, emailing etc. The data sets are described as follows.

-\begin{itemize} \item CONTACT~\cite{chaintreau2007impact} and HYPERTEXT09~\cite{isella2011s}: They are human contact dynamic networks of face-to-face proximity.
-The data are collected through wireless devices carried by people who attended corresponding activity.
-If a person contacts a person under a certain timestamp, a corresponding link will occur.
-The data are recorded every 20 seconds. \item ENRON and RADOSLAW~\cite{rossi2015network}: They are email networks, each node represents an employee of a medium-sized company, a link occurs each time such as an email sent from one employee to another.
-ENRON recorded email data for nearly three years, and RADOSLAW lasted nearly nine months. \end{itemize}
+\begin{itemize} \item\textbf{HYPERTEXT09}~\cite{isella2011s} and \textbf{CONTACT}~\cite{chaintreau2007impact}: They are human contact dynamic networks of face-to-face proximity.
+The networks are collected through wireless devices carried by people who attended corresponding activity.
+If a person contacts with another one within a certain timestamp, a corresponding link will occur.
+Both of them are divided into snapshots at the time interval of 10 minutes. \item \textbf{ENRON} and \textbf{RADOSLAW}~\cite{rossi2015network}: ENRON and RADOSLAW are email networks.
+Each node represents an employee of a medium-sized company, and a link occurs each time such as an email sent from one employee to another.
+ENRON records email data for nearly three years and RADOSLAW lasts nearly nine months.
+The time intervals for ENRON and RADOSLAW are 3 days and 8 hours, respectively. \item \textbf{FB-FORUM}~\cite{opsahl2013triadic}: FB-FORUM is attained from a Facebook-like online forum of students at University of California, Irvine, in 2004.
+It is an online social network where nodes are users and links represent interactions (e.g., messages) between users.
+And the records span more than 5 months.
+We split FB-FORUM at the time interval of 8 hours. \item \textbf{LKML}: It is collected from Linux kernel mailing list.
+In this network, the nodes represent users which are identified by their email address.
+And each link donates a reply from one user to another.
+In this paper, we only focus on the 2210 users that were recorded from 2007-01-01 to 2007-04-01, and then construct a dynamic network based on the links between these users that appear from 2007-04-01 to 2013-12-01.
+The time interval for LKML is 7 days. \end{itemize}

-TABLE \ref{table2} provides a summary of the four dynamic networks and their statistics for evaluation. $|E_{T}|$ shows the number of dynamic links, $\bar{d}$ represents the average dynamic node degree, $d_{max}$ represents the maximum dynamic node degree.
+TABLE \ref{table2} provides a summary of all dynamic networks and their statistics for evaluation. $V$ represents the number of nodes. $|E_{T}|$ shows the number of dynamic links in the network, $\bar{d}$ represents the average dynamic node degree, $d_{max}$ represents the maximum dynamic node degree.
+Timespan (days) is the span from the first network to the last network in sequential networks.